 Fire service vehicles parked adjacent to fire hydrants being tested, on the provision that this is done outside traffic sensitive hours.

-Works not involving excavation in non-Traffic Sensitive situations.

 To enable full co-ordination of all activities which occupy the highway promoters of activities are encouraged to submit a permit request to ensure that road space is available.
 This will ensure that their activity will not be interrupted by other activities for which a permit has been granted.
 No fee will be charged for the granting of permits for exempt activities unless during the course of the activity the classification of the activity changes.